Braves vs. Phillies Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Alec Bohm and others are listed when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Friday (at 7:20 PM ET).
+Player prop bet options for Ronald Acuna Jr., Alec Bohm and others are available when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!